(Sapporo Dome)

 Hokkaido Nippon-Ham Fighters

-As the first professional baseball club franchised in Hokkaido prefecture, the Fighters were enthusiastically welcomed by a large number of baseball fans in the northern district of Japan.
+As the first professional baseball club franchised in Hokkaido prefecture, the Fighters were enthusiastically welcomed by a large number of baseball fans in the northernmost island of Japan.

 The average attendance through 2004, the first season in Sapporo, was 24,900, an increase of 32% over the record 18,843 in 2003, their last season at Tokyo Dome.